MicrosoftDocs/PowerShell-Docs/dsc/pullServer.md

 ```

 ## Registration Key
 To allow client nodes to register with the server so that they can use configuration names instead of a configuration ID, a registration key (which is a GUID known to both the server and the client node) must be placed in a file named `RegistrationKeys.txt`.
 By default, the pull server created by this example expects that file to be located in `C:\Program Files\WindowsPowerShell\DscService`.
 Create a text file with only one line consisting of the registration key and save it in that folder.
+The registration key functions as a shared secret to allow the initial registration with the Pull Server.
+During registration the client will also generate a self-signed certificate which will be used to provide client authentication.
 > **Note**: Registration keys are not supported in PowerShell 4.0.

 ## Placing configurations and resources